Have you just begun your journey with the guitar? Need to learn the guitar string names?

 I would encourage you to put just as much emphasis on the letter names as well, especially if you intend to learn music notation at any time.

-After learning the string names, the next step is to learn the notes all over the fingerboard.
+After learning the guitar string names, the next step is to learn the notes all over the fingerboard.

 I hope this article helps you increase your understanding of guitar string names.